broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 Example GVCF and index files in the Data tab of the [GVS beta workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta) are hosted in a public Google bucket and links are provided in the sample data table.

-While the GVS has been tested with 250,000 single sample genome GVCF files as input, only datasets of up to 25,000 genomes are being used for beta testing.
+While the GVS has been tested with 250,000 single sample whole genome GVCF files as input, only datasets of up to 25,000 whole genomes are being used for beta testing.

 ### What does it return as output?